Job Limits

 Pdebug is intended for debugging, visualization, and other inherently interactive work.
 It is not intended for production work.
 Do not use pdebug to run batch jobs.
 Do not chain jobs to run one after the other.
 Individuals who misuse the pdebug queue in this or any similar manner may be denied access to running jobs in the pdebug queue.

-Pdebug is core scheduled.
+Pdebug nodes are core scheduled.
 To allocate whole nodes, add a '--exclusive' flag to your sbatch or salloc command.

 Interactive access to a batch node is allowed while you have a batch job running on that node, and only for the purpose of monitoring your job.
 When logging into a batch node, be mindful of the impact your work has on the other jobs running on the node.